Springfield & Eugene 1031 Exchanges

 Passive Real-estate May Solve the 3 Problems

-Identifying a new investment within 45 days may become much easier when working with a fiduciary financial planner like T. Mann Financial.
+Identifying a replacement within 45 days may be easier when working with a registered investment adviser like T. Mann Financial, which can help evaluate options and coordinate with a qualified intermediary.

 "The Boot" and Related Taxable Event may be Avoided